raj-nandu/HNI-Customer-Identification-Using-Face-Recognition/README.md

 * Each face is passed through a siamese network which generates a 128 dimensional encodings of each detected face.
 These encodings are compared with encodings in the database and distance between two encodings is calculated.
 If the distance is <= 0.35, then it's a match and the image is added to the firebase database.

 Notification is sent to the android app using Firebase.

+## Dependencies
+* Tensorflow 1.4.0
+* Keras 2.1.2
+* OpenCV
+* pyrebase

+## Siamese Network Architechture
+* A pretrained inception model with 128 output units has been used to recognize faces(Since training a face recognition model from scratch needs too much computational power).
+* Loss function - Triplet Loss

+## Database
+We used firebase as our project's databse.

+## Collaborators
+* Gagandeep Uppal
+* Rushabh Doshi